-Continuing a trend started by Toronto Blue Jays, Houston Astros, and Baltimore Orioles – clubs that looked to the past when creating new logos – the San Diego Padres are perhaps making the biggest statement yet.
+Continuing a trend started by Toronto Blue Jays, Houston Astros, and Baltimore Orioles – clubs that looked to the past when creating new logos – the San Diego Padres are perhaps making the most significant statement yet.

 Brown is back.
 Yellow (gold) is back.
 The Swinging Friar is back.

 Those were the primary colors for the team from its inception in 1969 until reaching the World Series in 1984.
-It was tweaked to brown and orange when the interlocking "SD" logo made its debut in 1985, and the brown was put to rest in favor of navy blue in 1991.
-While white and more of a champagne gold have been used as accent colors since then, the navy blue has been a staple for nearly 30 years.
+It was tweaked to brown and orange when the interlocking "SD" logo made its debut in 1985, and the brown was subsequently replaced with navy blue in 1991.
+While white and more champagne gold have been used as accent colors since then, navy blue has been a staple for nearly 30 years.

 Not anymore.